LeKinaSa/asma-stockmarket/Theme.md

   - inform message
 - agents can ask other agents for loans at an interest
   - contractnet protocol
+- normal agents can inform the time manager that are finished for the day
+  - inform message
+- the time manager can inform the normal agents and the stock market that a new day started
+  - inform message

 ## Goals and Strategies